nashpillai/cpython/Doc/library/dis.rst

    Implements ``TOS = TOS1 | TOS``.

+**Logical operations**

+Logical operations remove the top of the stack (TOS) and the second top-most stack item (TOS1) from the stack.
+They perform the operation, and put the result back on the stack.

+.. opcode:: LOGICAL_XOR

+   Implements ``TOS = TOS1 xor TOS``

 **In-place operations**

 In-place operations are like binary operations, in that they remove TOS and